theGeorge123/anemi-meets-cursor/README.md

 ## Linting

-After running `npm install` to install the development dependencies (including `@eslint/eslintrc`), you can check the codebase for lint errors with:
+After running `npm install` to install the development dependencies (including `@eslint/eslintrc`) and ensuring Node.js 22 is available, you can check the codebase for lint errors with:

 ```bash
 npm run lint